It’s that time of year for another 3-letter acronym! Yes, we’re talking FBT time or your Fringe Benefits Tax Return to give it its full name.

 - allowing an employee to use a work car for private purposes

 - providing entertainment, food and drink e.g. Friday afternoon drinks, work Christmas party

 Now just to complicate things further, some things that you may provide your employees will be taxed while others are exempt.

-Unfortunately, even if the benefits you supplied are exempt you will still have to lodge and complete an FBT return, ensuring you provide all the necessary records to prove that you are exempt.
+Unfortunately, even if the benefits you supplied are exempt you will still have to lodge and complete a Fringe Benefits Tax Return, ensuring you provide all the necessary records to prove that you are exempt.